-EXECUTIVE DIRECTOR / TREASURER
+EXECUTIVE DIRECTOR / FOUNDER

 Scroll to the bottom to meet the entire KOTA Foundation team

-The KOTA Foundation is an emerging organization that teaches exclusively about African Elephants to people in the United States.
+The KOTA Foundation for Elephants is an emerging organization that teaches exclusively about African Elephants to people in the United States.
 Its programs and services aim to educate people about elephants as a way to support positive outcomes for their survival.

 Learning about the secret lives they share, the bonds they create, the challenges they face and the people risking their lives to save them is an experience that will leave you glowing both inside and out.